mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

   nav: main
 ---

-I had about 8,000 words of text.
-There were a few tables (ooh, exciting tables!) and screenshots to break it up, but mostly it was a giant wall of text.
+I had just finished a blog post on a topic I was passionate about.
+Too passionate, maybe, as I had written over 8,000 words of text, which is about 1,000 times longer than they average *Buzzfeed* article.
+Worse, it was mostly a giant wall of text with nary a visual element to break it up aside from some screenshots and tables (ooh, exciting tables!).

-I had recently seen an illustrated guide to logical fallacies called [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND).
+I had recently read [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND), which explained different types of logical fallacies in simple terms.
 I loved it.
-It presented dry, academic ideas in a fun, engaging way.
-I wanted to use cartoons in a similar way to liven up my article.
+It used cartoons to present dry, academic ideas in a fun, engaging way.

+My behemoth article needed some cartoons, so I set about to hire one, having no idea how to hire or work with cartoonists.

 * TOC
 {:toc}

-# Process
-This article is based on my experience of hiring and working with a cartoonist.
+# How I hired a cartoonist

-# Writing the job posting
+## Writing the job posting

-I posted [a job listing](https://www.upwork.com/jobs/~01069b65ac37524889) on Upwork, a site I use frequently for hiring freelancers:
+I posted [a job](https://www.upwork.com/jobs/~01069b65ac37524889) on Upwork, a site I use frequently for hiring freelancers.

+{% include image.html file="upwork-posting.png" max_width="200px" alt="Screenshot of job posting on Upwork" img_link=true class="align-left" %}

+I decided I'd need about 10-12 cartoons total for this article.

-# Hiring Round 1: Choosing cartoonists to shortlist
+## Hiring Round 1: Choosing cartoonists to shortlist

 I received 13 submissions and reduced it to a shortlist of four.